Turzyn: History

 In the High Middle Ages, Turzyn was a small farming community, located next to the city's boundaries of Szczecin, near the Passau Gate.
 The settlement, together with surrounded it farmlands, known as the Turzyn Municipal Field (Torneyer Stadtfelde; turzyńskie pole miejskie), were owned by the St. George Hospital Church (also known as the St. George Chapel).
 The building itself, located near the Passau Gate, probably near the current corner of Dworcowa and Trzeciego Maja Streets, was founded in 1335, and operated by the Kalands Brethren of the Catholic denomination, together with an adjacent hospital.
 From 1557, the area was owned by the St. John the Evangelist Church in Szczecin.
 By that time, three windmills were located in the village.

 Between 1637 and 1639, the village was occupied by the Swedish army during the Thirty Years' War.
 It was subsequently destroyed by the soldiers stationed there, including its residential and farm buildings and the church.
 It was rebuilt, however, it was again occupied and partially destroyed in November 1659, when Szczecin was besieged by the Austrian and Brandenburgian forces during the Northern War.
 The village was rebuilt afterwards.
 The church building, which had been abandoned since 1657, was not rebuilt, and only its cemetery was left behind, before also disappearing across centuries.

 In the 17th century, the Swedish military built fortifications on the farm fields near Turzyn, including a bastion fort, known as the Star Fort (Sternschanze; Gwiaździsty Szaniec).
 After the area became part of the Kingdom of Prussia in 1720, the fortifications around Turzyn were rebuilt and expanded, forming the Fort Prussia, which was finished in 1741.
 Its construction necessitated the destruction of the village, which, after 1736, was resettled further to the north-west, around current Kordeckiego and Bohaterów Warszawy Streets.
 A new settlement had around 60 buildings, placed around a central town square.
 It was destroyed again in 1813, during the siege of Szczecin in the Napoleon's German campaign.
 The village was rebuilt in 1817, at a new location in the area of the current Wawrzyniaka, Mickiewicza, Piątego Lipca, and Ściegiennego Streets.
 The new settlement became known as Nowy Turzyn (Neu Torney, lit.
-New Turzyn), while the previous village was retroactively known as Old Turzyn (Alt Torney, lit.
+New Turzyn), while the previous village was retroactively known as Stary Turzyn (Alt Torney, lit.
 Old Turzyn).
 The fortifications were deconstructed after 1873.